mui/material-ui/docs/pages/blog/material-ui-is-now-mui.md

 and is pronounced [/ɛm juː aɪ/](http://ipa-reader.xyz/?text=%C9%9Bmju%CB%90a%C9%AA).

 It's shorter, it distinguishes us, and it's familiar – many people already used it for abbreviating Material-UI.
-More importantly, it allows for the release of products not directly coupled to Material Design, such as an unstyled/headless version of the components, a brand new second design system as an alternative to MD, and more.
+More importantly, it allows for the release of products not directly coupled to Material Design, such as an unstyled/headless version of the components, a brand new second design system as an alternative to MD, and more ambitious initiatives.

 ### A new domain name